-An arts education aims at honing creativity in students and enables them to enter the fields of visual, performing and applied arts or music.
+An arts education aims at honing creativity in students and enables them to enter the fields of visual, performing, and applied arts or music.

 National exams are held at the end of secondary education, in which students must obtain a passing grade in order to graduate.

 They must also have participated in a community service program.
-Students who successfully complete secondary schooling receive a high school diploma, after which they can enroll in university.
+Students who successfully complete secondary schooling receive a high school diploma, after which they can enroll in the university.

 Expats who want their children to study at universities in the United States should have them educated at schools that have accreditation from the Southern Association of Colleges and Schools.